decent-css/decent/README.md

 ## Getting Started

 ### Setup
-#### Install Decent.
+#### Install Decent
 ```
-npm install decent-scss
+$ npm install --save-dev decent-scss
 ```

-### Include the path to the index file in your build.
+### Import Decent
 ```
-@import 'path/to/settings'
-@import 'decent-scss/modules/all'
+@import 'decent-scss/modules/all';
 ```

 ### Design

+Decent is meant to work for _your_ design, so take a few minutes to configure the framework.
 Create a `.scss` file to define your settings — something like `settings.scss`.
 And import that file _above_ your Decent import.

 ```
-@import 'decent-scss/modules/all'
+@import 'path/to/settings';
 ```

 #### Base
+It is recommended that you use `rem`'s for scaling type and elements, and so, the first step to configuring decent is choosing what your base `rem` value will be (the default is `16px`).

 ```
 $rem-base: 16px;
 ```

 ```
 $border-box: true;
 ```